 It utilizes online resources, including social media channels, to start a discussion about a brand or a product among followers.

 This method of creative advertising campaign aims to generate consumer awareness through word of mouth – organically, authentically, and effectively.

-One of the main differentiating characteristics of buzz marketing is the use of unique (and often unusual) content or other marketing tactics to maximize the potential of generating buzz among customers.
+To point out one main distinguishing feature of buzz marketing – is the use of unique (and often unusual) content or other marketing tactics to maximize the potential of generating the ‘buzz’ among your targeted customers.

 And the more buzz created around the product or service, the greater the chance that potential consumers hear about it and decide to make a purchase!

 But wait, you might find yourself asking: isn’t this starting to sound a lot like viral marketing?

 Although quite similar, there are a few main distinctions between buzz and viral marketing strategies.
 Curious to find out what they are?
 Keep on reading!

 It is not uncommon for people to confuse buzz marketing with viral marketing.
 Understandably so, since these two approaches have so much in common on so many levels.